Fully narrated tours offered Sunday and Monday afternoons.

 Wind your way carefree through the scenic streets of Taos, NM starting with a tour of the historic Taos Plaza.
 Check out the picturesque shops, museums and other places of interest along the way.
 Hear fascinating stories about the history, people and places as you go.

-Continue on to the Hacienda de los Martinez (Martinez House) preserved much as it was almost 200 years ago.
-Then it is on to the Millicent Rogers Museum, which hosts a unique collection of Southwestern art.
-(Entrance fees for both are included in our package).
 End the day with a photo stop at the famous San Francisco de Asis church in Ranchos de Taos, home of some of the most picturesque shops in the area.

 Our tours will enlighten you to the richness of our cultures and the reason Taoseños Love Taos!